Clearing a Blocked Extruder Nozzle

 There are several techniques for clearing a nozzle.
 Here’s what I do.

 In a well ventilated space, place the nozzle in ethyl acetate (nail varnish remover) in a Pyrex beaker covered with aluminium foil or a watch glass.
 Heat this gently on a water bath to boiling and maintain for about five minutes.
 Do not use an open flame for heating.
-This will soften any PLA in the nozzle.
+The hot solvent will soften any PLA in the nozzle.
 While you can use cold solvent and an extended soak time, solubility increases at elevated temperatures.

 Now we need a ridged wire smaller than the orifice diameter to clear the orifice.
 Copper wire is useless because it bends too readily.
 I use a disposable micro-fine insulin syringe (available from most pharmacies or chemists).
 The needle is just 0.2 mm in diameter and has a very sharp tip.
 Gently rotate the needle through the extruder nozzle orifice working from the exterior of the tip.
 This pushes any obstructions back the way they came as opposed to forcing them into the orifice.